JeffCohen/ez/README.md

 gem 'ez'
 ```

+Then:

+`rake db:migrate` to generate a skeleton `db/models.yml` that you should edit.

+## Summary of Best Practices

+1. Use `db/models.yml` to define your schema.
+Foreign-key indexes will be generated automatically.
+(This should cover 100% of what most beginners will ever need to do.)

+2. Use Rails migrations for any additional indexes, database constraints, etc.

+3. Just use `rake db:migrate` as usual.
+Nothing new to learn.

 ## Features

 ### 1. Domain Modeling Enhancements

-* Enables **instant domain modeling without migrations** by editing a simple file named `db/models.yml` and then running `rake db:migrate`.
-If things ever get messed up, use `rake ez:reset_tables` to drop the entire db first.
+* Enables **instant domain modeling without migrations** by using a file named `db/models.yml`.
+* No new rake tasks to learn.
+This gem enhances `db:migrate` to incorporate the `db/models.yml` file automatically.
-* You can run `rake ez:tables` once to generate a file named `db/models.yml`.
+* You can run `rake db:migrate` to initially generate a file named `db/models.yml`.
 It will have some self-documenting comments inside of it.
-* In development mode, there's no need to ever run `rake db:migrate` - every action will trigger automatic table updates.
+* In development mode, there's no need to ever run `rake db:migrate`!
+Every brower request will trigger automatic table updates.
+* In the rails console, 'reload!' will also trigger table updates.
-* You can run `rake db:migrate` whenever you modify `db/models.yml` instead of waiting for a browser action.
+* If you prefer, you can run `rake db:migrate` whenever you modify `db/models.yml`.
+* `rake db:migrate` will run any pending migrations *after* following instructions in the `db/models.yml` file.

 **Syntax Guide for `db/models.yml`**